whatmakeart/whatmakeart.github.io/content/courses/bfa-research/2023-fall/00-getting-started/00-02-BFA-Research-Syllabus.md

 ### Critiques

 You’re required to contribute to all critiques, even if your own project is not complete.
-Successful crits depend on each student’s generosity in sharing their honest thoughts, opinions and suggestions!
+Successful crits depend on each student’s generosity in sharing their honest thoughts, opinions and suggestions.
+[How to critique art](../../../../art-faq/how-to-critique-art.md).

 ### Late Work